Protective leg boots on a horse for jumping.

 A young, green horse is still figuring out where its legs are.
 They’re more likely to knock themselves or interfere, making protective boots a smart choice for most rides.
 As a horse becomes more experienced and develops better body awareness, you might reconsider your approach.
 Some riders feel that seasoned jumpers perform better without boots on their front legs because they can feel the pole if they get too close.
 This sensitivity can make them sharper.
 Ultimately, it comes down to your horse’s individual way of going.
 If they have a history of interfering, boots are always a good idea.

-Common Myths About Leg Protection
+Common Horse Leg Protection Myths, Busted

 One of the biggest myths is that boots provide significant tendon "support."
 While they offer excellent protection from impact, they don't function like a brace.
 The idea of support often comes from our human perspective, not equine physiology.
 Another major concern is heat.
 Wrapping a horse’s legs, especially with materials that don’t breathe, can trap heat, which isn't great for their tendons.
 This is why choosing high-quality, ventilated boots from a collection of best-selling products and removing them promptly after your ride is so important for long-term soundness.